Serge Lifar: Paris Opéra Ballet

 Returning to his former position, Lifar's presence was vehemently opposed by the Opera stagehands with the result that he was not allowed to appear on stage nor to consult with technical staff directly on any productions.
 Nevertheless, he brought the Paris Opéra Ballet to America and performed to full houses at the New York City Center despite protests.
 Audiences were enthusiastic and had great admiration for the company of dancers.
 He undoubtedly influenced Yvette Chauviré, Janine Charrat, and Roland Petit.

 In 1958, Lifar was forced into retirement due to a strained relationship with the Opera management.
 A famous photograph was taken of Lifar leaving the Palais Garnier, after being forced to resign, looking somber and clasping the wings from the costume of Icarus that the character puts on in order to fly.

+Icare (1935) by Serge LifarIn 1935, Serge Lifar presented his most significant ballet, "Icare".
+Before this moment, his work had focused primarily on restoring and preserving classical ballets such as "Swan Lake" and "Giselle", but Lifar felt that it was time for change.
+He recognized that ballet required not just the recreation of old traditions but also the exploration of new ways forward.
+This realization led him to delve deeper into the relationship between dance and music, culminating in the creation of the Choreographer’s Manifesto.Published on his thirtieth birthday, the manifesto marked a pivotal moment in the history of ballet.
+In it, Lifar argued that dance should take center stage in ballet, with music merely accentuating its expressiveness.
+He believed that rhythm was the key link between the two art forms, but not all rhythmic structures were suitable for dance.
+According to Lifar, composers should follow the choreographer’s lead, working together to create music that complements and enhances the unity of the performance, rather than distracting from the movement.